apache/spark/docs/ml-features.md

 **IDF**: `IDF` is an `Estimator` which is fit on a dataset and produces an `IDFModel`.
-The `IDFModel` takes feature vectors (generally created from `HashingTF` or `CountVectorizer`) and scales each column.
-Intuitively, it down-weights columns which appear frequently in a corpus.
+The `IDFModel` takes feature vectors (generally created from `HashingTF` or `CountVectorizer`) and scales each feature.
+Intuitively, it down-weights features which appear frequently in a corpus.

 **Note:** `spark.ml` doesn't provide tools for text segmentation.
 We refer users to the [Stanford NLP Group](http://nlp.stanford.edu/) and